He didn’t know what the next twenty minutes would bring, but for now the plan was simple: Don’t die.

 Hart’s lips twisted wryly.
 Even in his mind, old Pony managed to poke fun at him.

-Alright.
 He took a deep breath, and checked the sky.
 Still overcast, which was a pain when the evening had started—luckily the gelding knew the road to town well enough—but a blessing now.
-The October night air was cold, and it’d get colder still, but it was still as anything.
+The October night air was cold, and it’d get colder yet, but it was as still as anything.
 That might be good, might not.
 Depended on how good Stilton’s senses were.

 From his spot in the shadows, he watched the younger man’s head come up.